- See the highlights of Buenos Aires with a four-hour walking tour

 Some suggested activities in and around Bariloche include:

 Stroll Mitre Street, the main drag that runs through downtown.
 Here you'll experience all the city's buzzing activity, including souvenir shops, clothing stores, and confectioners.
 Mitre Street passes near the waterfront, which makes the walk even more pleasant.

 Visit the five-star Hotel Llao Llao, the nicest hotel in Bariloche and quite possibly in all of Argentina.
 This expansive chalet-style hotel sits on a small peninsula overlooking the lake and is the embodiment of mountain luxury.
 Even if you're not staying here, you can stop in for a full afternoon tea, complete with decadent desserts like brownies and chocolate mousse.

 - Ride a cable car to the top of Cerro Campanario.
 Located just a couple of kilometers outside town, the view from atop this 1,050-meter (3,444-foot) high mountain is nothing short of breathtaking, with panoramic views of Lago Nahuel Huapi and the snow-covered mountains that surround it.
 There's also a restaurant and lounge at the top.

 When dinnertime comes around, be sure to sample the local cuisine.
 You'll find that it differs considerably from what's typically found in Buenos Aires.
-Here regional fare like wild boar and lake trout is popular and delicious, as is the fondue (a culinary addition first introduced by the city's Swiss immigrants).
+Here regional fares like wild boar and lake trout are popular and delicious, as is the fondue (a culinary addition first introduced by the city's Swiss immigrants).